How to Plant, Grow and Prune Clematis

 It is important to plant Clematis to the correct depth.
 You can plant Clematis during Spring, Summer or autumn.
 Selecting a good weather spell and rain after planting is helpful, providing it is not a mini monsoon.

 Most clematis prefer full sun, with plenty of organic matter so add into the planting hole peat free compost, leaf mould or well-rotted manure whichever is to hand.
-By digging in extra organic material, it will also ensure that the bottom of the planting hole is not compacted so the Clematis can easily establish its roots.
+Digging in extra organic material will also ensure that the bottom of the planting hole is not compacted, allowing the Clematis to easily establish its roots.

 The golden rule when planting a Clematis is to make sure that the root ball sits at least 5cms below the soil level - see image left.
 This is beneficial to the plant and helps to stop Clematis wilt.
 The easiest way to make sure you have the correct depth is to lay a bamboo cane across the hole so you can see the line of the soil depth and check the Clematis is at least 5cms below the soil level.
 Fill in, water and protect young growth from slugs.
-Clematis do well if their roots are shaded whilst the rest of the plant prefers sun, not an easy combination.
+Clematis thrive with shaded roots, but need sun elsewhere—a difficult combination to achieve.

 You can protect and shade the roots by the leaves of adjacent plants, such as a large leaf Hosta or by a physical barrier such as a slate, plus mulch will help to keep the roots cooler.
 In common with all new plants, water well after planting.
 A newly planted Clematis will benefit from cutting all shoots down to 15 -30cms the first year only.
 Watch the Sunday Gardener video How to plant Clematis.